Masuzu/GBFCombatSniffer/README.md

 If you use Viramate, please note that some settings are not compatible with GBF Combat Sniffer.
 The following settings are known to be compatible:

 ![](https://i.imgur.com/P3MdpDo.png)

+If the default parameters make your game too slow, try and increase the value of the configuration parameter `SynchronizationFrequencyInMilliseconds`.